CurtisColwell/StrainViz/README.md

 These jobs can be submitted to a SLURM scheduler by running slurm.bash with the name of the molecule to submit.
 ```
-bash slurm.bash input/example-molecule level-of-theory partition processors
+bash slurm.bash input/example-molecule functional basis partition processors
 ```
-The level of theory defaults to "M062X/6-31G(d)", the partition defaults to short, and the number of processors defaults to 28 if nothing is written in the command.
+The functional defaults to "M062X", the basis to "6-31G**", the partition defaults to short, and the number of processors defaults to 28 if nothing is written in the command.